nsnsolutions/RPC.Utils/README.md

 - fmtDate: Create or format a datetime string.
 - fmtTimestamp: Create or format a unix timestamp.
 - toHex: Convert an integer to hex.
+- computeRedisKey: Produce a service specific variable used to store data in redis.

 #### fmtUuid